zama-ai/tfhe-rs/tfhe/docs/getting_started/security_and_cryptography.md

 # TFHE

-TFHE.rs is a cryptographic library dedicated to Fully Homomorphic Encryption.
+TFHE-rs is a cryptographic library dedicated to Fully Homomorphic Encryption.
 As its name suggests, it is based on the TFHE scheme.

 It is interesting to understand some basics about TFHE,